catprisbrey/Godot4-OpenAnimationLibraries/README.md

 Explanation and inspiration  originally from FinePointCGI.
 Additional info can be found in their video about troubleshooting skelelon remapping.
 This project was inspired entirely by this video. https://www.youtube.com/watch?v=NBukd3NmK88

+## Support

+Support me by checking out my music at bonesinthewalls.bandcamp.com or searching "Bones in the Walls" whereever you stream music.